-Do you find yourself waking up, going to work and feeling like life is a never-ending loop of the same day?
-Maybe you’ve started to question the point of it all, including why we’ve been put onto this planet to spend 80 years of our lives working so that we can pay our bills and take one annual vacation.
-If these thoughts sound familiar, you might be in the midst of an existential crisis.
+Do you sometimes feel like life is a never-ending loop of the same day?
+Do you wish you could find a meaning to life beyond waking up, going to work, coming home, going to sleep and repeating this routine day after day?
+Maybe you’ve started to question the point of it all, including why we’ve been put on this planet to spend 80 years of our lives working so we can pay our bills and take one annual vacation.
+If these thoughts sound familiar, you might be experiencing an existential crisis.

 Know that existential crises are normal, so you shouldn’t panic.
-Still, it’s not a state you want to live in for very long as it can take a toll on your mental health.
-It’s essential to understand what an existential crisis is so that you know how to help others — and yourself.
+Still, it’s not a state you want to live in for very long, as it can take a toll on your mental health.
+Understanding the signs of an existential crisis can help you identify the issue and help yourself.
 Keep reading for a complete overview of the condition, how long it lasts and how to treat it.

 What Is an Existential Crisis?

-An existential crisis is an internal conflict people have when they start questioning their purpose and the meaning of life.
+An existential crisis is the internal conflict someone has when they start questioning their purpose and the meaning of life.
 The individual struggles with their identity or place in the world, and this crisis can often bring up feelings of unease, depression and anxiety.

 How Common Are Existential Crises?

-Existential crises are fairly common.
+Existential depression is a common emotion.
 It can be challenging to determine how many people have experienced an existential crisis because many go through one (or more) without realizing it.
 Instead, they might think they’re going through a depressive episode or a generally challenging time in their life.

-Some people suggest everyone goes through at least one existential crisis in their lifetime.
+Some people believe everyone goes through at least one existential crisis in their lifetime.
 It’s human nature to question our purpose and wonder if we’re being fulfilled.
-And while these are valid thoughts, it’s important that individuals don’t let the existential crisis last too long as it can impact their mental health.

 How Long Does an Existential Crisis Last?

-An existential crisis doesn’t typically last forever but it can go on for a while if left untreated.
-Some people report their crisis lasting just a few days, while others say theirs lasted years.
+An existential crisis doesn’t typically last forever, but it can last for a long time if left untreated.
+Some people report their crises lasting just a few days, while others say theirs lasted years.

-If someone is experiencing an existential crisis for more than a week, it’s essential to seek professional help to work through those feelings.
+If someone is experiencing an existential crisis and the symptoms last longer than a week or so, it’s essential to seek professional help to work through those feelings.

-These are not good feelings to live with for an extended period.
+These aren’t good feelings to live with for an extended period.
 Someone in this sort of state might start to behave differently, such as:

 In severe cases where isolation, anxiety and depression have taken over for a while, individuals may be at risk of harming themselves or turning to substances to cope with their feelings.